 Feedback from students:

-“As I am from Year 13 and I am having super busy month, it is boundary pushing for me to prepare for this workshop with Nancy.
-We've got examinations and so many things going on, to work on and to worry about.
-But the result of our preparation was brilliant and I enjoyed it.
-I am really happy that I chose to come to this trip and to give a workshop.” - Rainy
+“As I am a Year 13 student and I am having super-busy month, it has been boundary-pushing for me to prepare for this workshop with Nancy.
+We've got examinations and so many things going on.
+But the result of our preparation was brilliant and I thoroughly enjoyed it.
+I am really happy that I chose to come to this event and to give a workshop.” – Rainy

-“Physical, chemical, mental boundaries .....
+“Physical, chemical, mental boundaries...
 They all exist in different fields and various industries in multiple ways.
 We can redefine boundaries.
-And whether we should keep them or push them or even break them are all meaningful to think about in no matter which field.”- Belinda
+And whether we should keep them or push them or even break them are all meaningful issues to think about, no matter which field.”- Belinda

-“Boundaries can do both good and bad.
-The boundary shrinks as the tech develops” - Leo
+“Boundaries can do both good and bad, and it has been fascinating to consider how they are shrinking as tech develops” – Leo

-“I am not a person who pays a attention to politics.
-That workshop on Refugee inspired me.
-Boundaries is a double-edged sword.
-It can bring both positive effect and negative effects” - Lotus
+“I am not a person who pays attention to politics, yet the workshop on refugees inspired me.
+Boundaries can be a double-edged sword, and I have learned how they bring both positive effect and negative effects” - Lotus